Energy-Consumption Advantage of Quantum Computation: General bounds on energy consumption of computation

 Apart from the energetic cost $\mathcal Q_E$ in the environment, for each of the $W$ qubits in the computer, the energetic cost per qubit per single-depth part of the circuit for the erasure is bounded by the maximum energetic cost $E_\mathrm{qubit}$ in~\eqref{eq:E_qubit}.
 Thus, similar to step~\ref{item:qstep_1}, the energy change in the computer's memory due to the erasure is upper bounded by

-Note that if one considers cooling down to the ground state of the Hamiltonian, it would hold that $\Delta E^{(\mathcal{E})}\leq0$, but in our general setting, we do not even impose the assumption that $\ket{0}$ is the ground state.

-As for the control cost, we can divide the control cost of erasure into a product of the maximum work cost per single-depth part of the circuit for the erasure and the depth $D_\mathcal{E}$ of the circuit in~\eqref{eq:D_E}, in the same way as step~\ref{item:qstep_1}.
-To bound the maximum work cost per single-depth part of the erasure, as in~\eqref{eq:tau_E_beta}, let $H_E$ denote the overall Hamiltonian $H_E$ of the environment used for the single-qubit erasure protocol, which decomposes into the sum over the single-qubit Hamiltonians $H_E^{(t)}$ of the $t$th auxiliary qubit of the environment used at the $t$th time step in the protocol ($1\leq t\leq T$).
+As for the control cost, we can divide the control cost of erasure into a product of the maximum control cost per single-depth part of the circuit for the erasure and the depth $D_\mathcal{E}$ of the circuit in~\eqref{eq:D_E}, in the same way as step~\ref{item:qstep_1}.
+To bound the maximum control cost per single-depth part of the erasure, as in~\eqref{eq:tau_E_beta}, let $H_E$ denote the overall Hamiltonian $H_E$ of the environment used for the single-qubit erasure protocol, which decomposes into the sum over the single-qubit Hamiltonians $H_E^{(t)}$ of the $t$th auxiliary qubit of the environment used at the $t$th time step in the protocol ($1\leq t\leq T$).
 The control cost per single-depth part of the circuit depends on the energy scale of the qubit to be controlled, i.e., $E_\mathrm{qubit}$ for a qubit in the computer and $\|H_E\|_\infty$ for the environment to reinitialize the qubit by the Landauer erasure (note that $H_E\geq 0$ holds for the Landauer-erasure protocol here, as shown in~\eqref{eq:H_E} of Appendix~\ref{appendix:proof_cooling}).
-To avoid fixing the specifics of the control system, we here recall the assumption on the control cost; as with the control cost $E_\text{ctrl.}$ of the qubit in the computer in~\eqref{eq:E_ctrl}, we assume that the control cost in the environment per single-depth part of the circuit depends linearly on the energy scale of the environment Hamiltonian, i.e.,
+To avoid fixing the specifics of the control system, we here recall the conventional scaling of the control cost $E_\text{ctrl.}$ of the qubit in the computer in~\eqref{eq:E_ctrl}; following this conventional scaling, we here assume that the control cost in the environment per single-depth part of the circuit depends linearly on the energy scale of the environment Hamiltonian, i.e.,

 as shown for the conventional models in, e.g., Ref.~\cite{Chiribella2021} (see also Appendix~\ref{appendix:model_details}).
 We calculate in Proposition~\ref{prop:MaxErasureEnergy} (Appendix~\ref{appendix:proof_cooling}) how the largest energy eigenvalue $\|H_E\|_\infty$ of the environment Hamiltonian scales as a function of $T\rightarrow \infty$ and $\varepsilon\rightarrow 0$, for fixed inverse temperature $\beta$.
 This calculation allows us to estimate the per-depth control cost of all the $T$ auxiliary qubits in the environment for erasing each of the $W$ qubits in the computer (for fixed dimension $d=2$) by